-Your engine needs proper ignition timing, to ignite the fuel, at exactly the right time.
+So, your engine needs proper ignition timing, to ignite the fuel at exactly the right time.

-Consequently, the fuel-and-air mixture, will not be burned properly.
-As a result, power will fall, while fuel consumption and emissions will increase.
+As a result, the air fuel mixture, will not be burned properly.
+So, power will fall, while fuel consumption and emissions will increase.

-The way we measure this, is in degrees.
-This is always before or after, the piston reaches the top dead center (TDC).
+The way we measure it, is in degrees.
+And, this is either before or after, the piston reaches top dead center (TDC), on the compression stroke.

-- So, if the spark ignites the fuel, before the piston reaches (TDC).
-Then, the ignition timing is said to be, advanced.
+- So, if the spark ignites the fuel, before the piston reaches top dead centre (TDC).
+Then, the ignition timing is said to be, “advanced”.

-- However, if the spark ignites the fuel, after the piston reaches (TDC).
-Then, the ignition timing is said to be, retarded.
+- However, if the spark ignites the fuel, after the piston reaches top dead centre (TDC).
+Then, the ignition timing is said to be, “late”.

-So, back in the day, most older engines had, manual ignition timing.
-Consequently, they used either, vacuum advances or centrifugal advances, to set the right advance timing.
+So, back in the day, most older engines had manual ignition timing.
+Consequently, they used either, vacuum advances or centrifugal advances, to set the right timing.

-Whereas, modern engines, have the Engine Control Unit (ECU), to dictate the advance needed, at a given engine speed.
+Whereas, modern engines, have an engine control unit (ECU), to dictate the setting needed, at any given engine speed.

 Using A Vacuum Gauge, To Test For Wrong Timing